lopezbec/VR_SpatialVisualizationApp/README.md

 The first module is based on the concept of 2D projection, making a flat drawing out of a 3D object based on some perspective.
 To see some examples of the practice modules for that idea, try the links below.

-### Spatial Visualization Software Demo - Free View
+### Spatial Visualization Software Demo - Perspective Viewer
 https://www.youtube.com/watch?v=YJXKnupQKHI

 ### Spatial Visualization Software Demo - Orthographic Viewer